docker/machine/docs/drivers/hyper-v.md

 -   `--hyperv-boot2docker-url`: The URL of the boot2docker ISO.
 -   `--hyperv-virtual-switch`: Name of the virtual switch to use.
 -   `--hyperv-disk-size`: Size of disk for the host in MB.
--   `--hyperv-memory`: Size of memory for the host in MB.
+-   `--hyperv-memory-size`: Size of memory for the host in MB.
 -   `--hyperv-cpu-count`: Number of CPUs for the host.

 Environment variables and default values: